vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 I resumed some exercises on 2023-08-29:

-* I did the standing-on-one-leg exercise, twice standing on the right leg and once standing on the left leg.
+* I did the standing-on-one-leg-with-eyes-closed exercise, twice standing on the right leg and once standing on the left leg.
 In all three cases, I was able to clear the 10-second mark.

 * I did a few rounds with the hand gripper, two days ahead of the plan (I was planning to resume using the hand gripper on